• About

 Given the low-key nature of the town, it is unsurprising that relaxation, health, and wellness are forefront here.
 Yoga, meditation, wellness retreats, organic and vegetarian cafes, and spa services can all be found here.
 The town also offers horseback rides, mangrove boat tours, whale watching and sport fishing excursions.
 San Agustinillo also has more luxurious and stylish adult-only hotels nestled into the cliffside to cozy cabañas right on the beach.

-See also How to Get from Cancun to Isla Mujeres 2025
+See also How to Get to Isla Holbox, Mexico 2025

 san agustinillo - best beaches in oaxaca